kevinctofel/kevinctofel/README.md

 ## I'm a 52 year old self-taught computer geek.

 - 🌱 I’m currently learning TBD 🤣
-- 🥅 2021 Goals:
+- 🥅 2021 Goals: Finish my first graduate CS course with at least a B.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I once ran at least a mile per day for 987 days in a row
+- 💬 Ask me about Chromebooks!
+- 😄 Pronouns: He/him

 ### Connect with me: